Rui2018/sp18-202-horizon-zero-dawn/Project Journal.md

 ### What I did since the last weekly scrum:

-1. Decided t
+1. Find the suitable solution of the problem, and be familiared with the game flow.
+2. Decided to implement the scenario 5, and use factory method pattern to create energies in different scenarios.

 ### What I plan to do:

-1. Try
+1. Try to finish scenario 5, and use appropriate classes and images.

 ### What blockers I have:
 1. Need